-- 1. Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under a bilateral or multilateral international agreement in force or signed prior to the date of entry into force of this Agreement. - 2.
-Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under an existing or future bilateral or multilateral agreementt: - (a) establishing, strengthening or expanding a free trade area or customs union; or - (b) relating to: - (i) aviation; - o (ii) fisheries; or - o (iii) maritime matters, including salvage.
+- 1. Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under a bilateral, regional or multilateral international agreement in force or signed prior to 1 January 1994.

+- 2. Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under an existing or future bilateral, regional or multilateral agreement:

+- (a) establishing, strengthening or expanding a free trade area or customs union; or

+- (b) relating to:

+- (i) aviation;

+- (ii) fisheries; or

+- (iii) maritime matters, including salvage.

-Annex III
+ANNEX III